Skip to Content

 White Wash Wood Kitchen Ceiling idea and old barn wood technique on the kitchen island.

-In addition, the DIY Island countertop was aged to look like old barn wood with a similar technique.
+In addition, the DIY Island countertop was aged to look like old barn wood using a similar technique.
 Prints of the original painting Grace are available in my Shop.

 In addition to the kitchen ceiling, the vaulted ceiling in the living room and loft also received the kitchen ceiling idea and technique.